mikegioia/libremail/sync/doc/configuration.md

 * `memory`

-  String, defaults to `"128M"`.
+  String, defaults to `"256M"`.
 This is the PHP memory size limit for the sync script.
 The application will use whatever your default memory limit is for your PHP install, but you can override that here.
-It's best to leave this at 128 MB as a minimum, otherwise some of your emails may not download.
+It's best to leave this at 256 MB as a minimum, otherwise some of your emails may not download.
 Emails with large (or many) attachments require an excess of memory to parse in PHP, due do how large strings are parsed.
-256M is a better, safer limit and I set mine as high as 1GB.
+I set mine as high as 1 GB but 256 MB has been found to get all attachments.

 * `db[sleep_minutes]`